 In addition, depending on the type of peril there is more or less evidence about the impact of climate change.
-EIOPA's methodological paper on potential inclusion of climate change in the Nat Cat standard formula, for example concluded that currently not much evidence is seen on the impact of climate change on windstorms for example (see Table 10).
+EIOPA's methodological paper on potential inclusion of climate change in the Nat Cat standard formula, for example concluded that currently not much evidence is seen on the impact of climate change on windstorms for example.
 The number of reported windstorms significantly increased over the last decades, yet there is no consensus about a climate-induced trend in windstorms over Europe.
 Climate models suggest that windstorms will not become more intense or happen more frequent with global warming over most of the European land.
 As a consequence, it is expected that risks from windstorms in the EU will not rise due to climate change (Spinoni et al., 2020).
-However as climate change is a very dynamic field, new evidences will change the analysis made in Table 10.

-Current impact of climate change Next 5-10 years projection 35 Risk Evidence of impact Most affected regions in Europe Projection of impact Most affected regions in Europe Temperature-related Wildfire Yes Southern, western and central Europe Yes Southern, western and central Europe Wind-related Windstorm No No Water-related Heavy precipitation Yes Northern and north- eastern Europe Yes Scandinavia and northern Europe in winter River floods Yes North-western and parts of central Europe Yes Most of Europe except parts of northern Europe and southern Spain
+Current impact of climate change Next 5-10 years projection Risk Evidence of impact Most affected regions in Europe Projection of impact Most affected regions in Europe Temperature-related Wildfire Yes Southern, western and central Europe Yes Southern, western and central Europe Wind-related Windstorm No No Water-related Water-related Heavy precipitation Yes Northern and north- eastern Europe Yes Scandinavia and northern Europe in winter River floods Yes North-western and parts of central Europe Yes Most of Europe except parts of northern Europe and southern Spain

-35 Impact of climate change under 1,5°C warming projection.
+&lt;sup>34 Impact of climate change under 1,5°C warming projection.